 - There’s also the Swivl.
 While a bit expensive, the Swivl is a robot that rotates your camera or smart device to follow you as you move around the room.
 Definitely a cool way to get a beautiful, high-quality recording perfect for any certification video.

 Research has shown that watching yourself teach on camera is the fastest way for student teachers to improve.
 Now’s the time to get your teaching interns filming so they can reflect on their skills and make meaningful changes right from day one.
+Anything that makes their videos better is a classroom observation tool worth having.

 3. Observation Form Library